nguyenpham-git/EADOGS164/README.md

 # EADOGS164
 EADOGS164 lib for STM32

 A simple library for EADOGS164 lcd.
-This library build for STM32F1 use I2C interface.
+This library is built for the STM32F1 using the I2C interface.